john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

     >>> fout.write(author_line)
     >>> fout.close()

-But darn, we just erased the original contents of the file.
+Darn, we just erased the original contents of the file.
 Python thought we wanted a fresh file, so it erased the old one.
-That was not what we wanted.
 Instead, we should have used the `a` flag to append the extra line:

     >>> author_line = '             - Ray Bradbury'
     >>>